 1).
 Baby boomers are the fastest-growing segment of the population.

-FALSE There are more than 3 million Americans over the age of 85.
-That number is expected to quadruple by the year 2040 (to 12 million), making it the fastest-growing age group in the United States.
+FALSE There are more than 6.5 million Americans over the age of 85 (2022).
+This is the fastest-growing age group in the United States.

 2).
 Families do not bother with their older relatives.